Concerned about a horse? Call 01508 481008

 An additional benefit to microchipping is the potential to monitor and reduce infectious disease in our horses, which can have key health benefits for horses and financial savings for owners.
 For example, the technology could enable accurate clinical records of routine care such as vaccination to be transferred when a horse is taken on by a new owner.

-The new law is an extension of current legislation that currently requires all equines born before 2009 to be microchipped.
+The new law is an extension of current legislation that currently requires all equines born after 2009 to be microchipped.
 In 2016 this equated to around 113,000 individuals according to UK Government figures.
 From next October, all equines will need to be microchipped.

 Being able to link horses with their owners also brings wider benefits for equine welfare.
 Welfare charities like Redwings anticipate that as well as being able to help reunite lost and stolen horses with their owners, the updated law will mean more owners who deliberately abandon horses can be held accountable.